benlangfeld/acts_as_immutable/README.md

 Testing
 -------

-Tested on Rails 4.2.0
+Tested on Rails 4.2.0.
+To run the tests, invoke `rake`.
-Sorry no test suite

 License (MIT)